Final report for FNC19-1173

 - We burned holes in the fabric with a template using a plumbing torch.
 Can do multiple sheets at a time.
 We used 15ft. wide rolls to make sheets to cover 3 beds together.
 The fabric should be ground cover (smooth on both sides).

 - Use fabric staples to secure the fabric (about 6ft. apart).
 Reused staples are better because as they corrode and rust they grab the soil better.
-A stable setter (magnet on the end of a 3ft. handle) is a worthy investment.
+A staple setter (magnet on the end of a 3ft. handle) is a worthy investment.

 - Drip irrigation should be set up under the fabric.